majkinetor/redserver/README.md

 Set it to true to create `public_network` with IP issued by a DHCP or false to create host only network.
 The default is `false` - private network will be created with the hard coded IP addresses 192.168.0.10 && 11 for dominator and redserver.
 Vagrant plugin `vagrant-hostsupdater` adds this IP to hosts files so that you can access server using names defined in Vagrantfile (this works only for private network).
 - PROXY variables
 Plugin `vagrant-proxyconf` propagates local proxy config which it gets from standard linux environment variables.
 In Windows, define those manually.
+- Vagrant plugins
+You can disable automated plugin download if you comment line `plugins` close to the start of the `Vagrantfile`.
+This will disable some features, most notably Windows provisioning for dominator can fail because Virtualbox feature "shared folders" requires synchronization between Virtualbox version and its Guest tools.
+This process is automated via [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).
+Plguin [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf) is used to propagate proxy settings to all machines.

 Ansible
 -------